-Since then, I’ve been using up ALL of my vacation time to travel the world and blogging about how to make travel and travel planning affordable, easy, and fun, as well as how to use everyday technology to do it.
+Since then, I’ve been using up ALL of my vacation time to travel the world.

-I hope you’ll stick around to learn all of my tips and tricks so you can start traveling the world with ease, too!
+I hope you’ll stick around to learn all of my tips and tricks so you can start traveling the world with ease and blog about it, too!

 As seen in…

-You might have seen a post or collab with me elsewhere on the interwebz.
+You might have seen a post or collab featuring me elsewhere on the interwebz.